cliff1976/omg-dumplings/conventions.markdown

     C'mon -- you're not really going to weigh out 4.2 grams of chili powder or something, right?

 - We won't make you wade through a whole backstory on a recipe like so many other food bloggers do.
 That bugs.
 We know what you're here for.
-The backstory, if any will come after any lists of ingredients, techniques and cooking notes.
+The backstory, if any, will come after any lists of ingredients, techniques and cooking notes.